xyang70/cs460_DDoSAttack_Project/README.md

   ![](https://github.com/xyang70/cs460_DDoSAttack_Project/blob/master/readme_img/IMG_5052.jpg?raw=true)
   After I had shut down all senders' programs, the target was stable with 21,665 connections.
 But no other visitors(except the senders) could visit the website.
 * **Normal Visitors**<br>
-  At 30 minutes mark, other devices can not normally visit the apache default welcome page.
-Instead, they see these:
+  At 30 minutes mark, other devices could not normally visit the apache default welcome page.
+Instead, they saw these:
   * From Ipad 2018
   ![](https://github.com/xyang70/cs460_DDoSAttack_Project/blob/master/readme_img/IMG_0022.PNG?raw=true)
   * From Windows 10